someone2639/HackerSM64-Configurator/README.md

  - Hover over a control to view a description of its functionality

 ## TODOs
- - _Verify that the folder selected is a HackerSM64 Repo (catastrophic consequences occur here)_
  - Make descriptions work fully (and fit the screen lol)
  - Figure out scrollbar layouts (They work but are displayed nowhere near correctly)
  - Make the app look pretty and themed and whatnot (hi godot devs 🙂)